IDBCourses/ht25-a3-functional-prototype-panettonen/README.md

 `T` - Hide/show timer
 `V` - Hide/show total moves
+`Space` - Scramble the puzzle and start the timer `Enter` - Reset it to the solved state

 ## Controls

-The controls keys are based on the physical key locations, not the keyboard layout you use.
+The control keys are based on the physical key locations, not the keyboard layout you use.
 The game has been tested on a US keyboard with a Colemak and a QWERTY layout.

 The keys represented here are based on the QWERTY layout.